 - No implant is a lifetime device.
 Both saline and silicone gel implants can leak or rupture.
+The average life span of most implants is 10-20 year.
 If you choose to have breast augmentation, at some point in your life you will almost certainly need to have surgery to remove and/or replace your implants.

 - If you have a saline implant and it starts leaking, your body will safely absorb the saline and you will call us to tell us your implant is leaking.